 Note: Building identified by residents as former synagogue is marked #14 on openstreetmaps.org map.

 Map from OpenStreetMap © OpenStreetMap contributors. copyright information for openstreetmap.org

 This type of comparison is inexact, and different attempts can result in different alignments, even far enough apart to align different buildings.
 Slightly different comparisons of the map and aerial are shown farther below on this page.

 Portion of Aerial #158 (January 16, 1945, from www.wwii-photos-maps.com) showing synagogue area.
 North is at the top.

 For animation showing the relationship between photos #157 and #158, see here.

 1) new Beit Midrash, made of masonry (yellow arrow),

 The Gargzdai plans show an interior wall and women's gallery.
-The interior wall has been added in Figure 1 above to the west interior of the largest building.
+The interior wall has been added in Illustration 3 above to the west interior of the largest building.
 This internal wall matches features on the aerial photo.

 For reference to the aron